-Field trips are considered instructional activities and the time spent on field trips is a part of attendance time.
-When students are signed out by their parents for any part of the field trip it is considered non-school time and documented as an absence.
+Field trips are considered instructional activities and the time spent on field trips is a part of a student's regular attendance.
+When students are signed out by their parents for any part of the field trip, it is considered non-school time and documented as an absence.
 Every student is required to ride the bus and stay on the field trip until they return to school.
-All exceptions to this policy must be approved by the Principal 5 days prior to the field trip.
+All exceptions to this procedure must be approved by the principal 5 days prior to the field trip.